WHAT IS OCD?

 HARM OCD

-Obsessions, fears, and doubts about violently hurting others.
+Obsessions, fears, and doubts about hurting others or yourself either accidentally or intentionally.

 “What if I harm myself or others?”; “What if I hit that person I just drove past?”